 In our family, we talk about pancreatic cancer as a forgotten cancer.
 It’s not sexy.
 It’s doesn’t affect anyone’s cleavage.
 You don’t develop it by popping on some swimmers and tanning under the harsh Australian sun.
 You can’t feel a lump.
 You can’t see a mole.

 Hell, you could probably ask half a dozen people what a pancreas is or does and they wouldn’t know the answer.
-We’ll be the first to put our hands up and say six years ago, we had absolutely no idea where the pancreas is in the body.
+We’ll be the first to put our hands up and say prior to 2013, we had absolutely no idea where the pancreas is in the body.

 If you get persistent headaches, you think of your brain.
 Long-term cough?
 That may be your lungs talking.
 But if you have indigestion, you’ve lost your appetite, you suddenly develop diabetes without any other determining factors or you’re losing weight without even trying, that could be your pancreas signalling something is wrong.
 Yet, we never think about that organ situated deep in our abdomen.

 And that, my dear friends, is why this awareness day is ever so important.

 If you are diagnosed with pancreatic cancer in Australia today, you have just a 12% chance of surviving.
 Key to surviving the disease is early detection, yet there is currently no way to ensure this happens.
 There is no scan, blood test, urine test or screening that you can do to detect whether pancreatic cancer is lurking.
 So what options are we left with?

 Knowing the symptoms.

 Again, we’re up against a barrier.
 Because the symptoms are so mundane and so generic that many other conditions are often blamed.
 Doctors often go through various other tests before they even think to check for pancreatic cancer.
 This needs to change.
 And this is what WPCD is all about.
 Changing the perception.